Speed Chess Championship

-Magnus Carlsen, four-time speed chess champion.
+Magnus Carlsen, five-time speed chess champion.

 The Speed Chess Championships are a family of annual blitz chess tournaments held and hosted by the online chess platform Chess.com.

 History

-The reigning Speed Chess Champion is Norwegian grandmaster Magnus Carlsen, who has won the main event four times out of six appearances.
-American grandmaster Hikaru Nakamura, who has played in every single edition to date, won the event a record five times, consecutively from 2018 to 2022.
+The reigning Speed Chess Champion is Norwegian grandmaster Magnus Carlsen, who has won the main event five times out of seven appearances.
+American grandmaster Hikaru Nakamura, who has played in every single edition to date, has also won the event five times, consecutively from 2018 to 2022.
 He had also reached every final until 2024, when he was knocked out in the semifinals for the first time.

-Since 2019, Chess.com has also held the Women's and Junior Speed Chess Championships.
+Since 2019, Chess.com has also held the Women's Speed Chess Championship and Junior Speed Chess Championship.
 (Note: The Junior and IM Not a GM events were last held in 2023.)
-Chinese grandmaster Ju Wenjun is the reigning Women's Speed Chess Champion, and Indian grandmaster Gukesh Dommaraju is the reigning Junior Speed Chess Champion.
+American Prodigy Alice lee is the reigning Women's Speed Chess Champion.
 In 2020, the Youth Speed Chess Championship and IM Not A GM Speed Chess Championship were introduced as further spin-off events.

 The 2024 Finals, for the first time, were held live in Paris.
 The event attracted media attention due to the matchup between Carlsen and American grandmaster Hans Niemann, which was their first live meeting since their 2022 controversy.
 Although the players were physically present at the venue, the games were played online on on-site computers in an esports-style format, with a live audience present.

 In 2025, Chess.com announced that the winner of the Speed Chess Championship thereafter would be awarded the Naroditsky Cup, in tribute to American grandmaster and commentator Daniel Naroditsky, who died on October 19th, 2025.